-A circle has a blade which can be of adjusting widths, and used to remove the excess or unwanted trimmings from the wood and handle is of rubber.
-The efforts are put in with a hand power or the hitting the back with a mallet, the block planes ease the task of smoothing and chamfers.
+A circle has a blade that can be of adjusting widths, and used to remove the excess or unwanted trimmings from the wood and handle is of rubber.
+The efforts are put in with a hand power or hitting the back with a mallet, the block planes ease the task of smoothing and chamfers.

 A hand hammer has a range of blades varying in width and serrations, making angled cuts, curves, and edges.
 The handle is made of rubber or plastic and the cutting is done by moving the hammer, utilizing manpower whereas the utility knife serves all together many purposes with its cutting edge.

 A block plane is safer than a power tool and power-saving than a traditional hand tool.
 It performs multitasking being handy in various woodworks.